| | | | | | | |

 GF Thin Pizza Crust ~ Dairy and egg-free options.

 It’s easy to make your own gluten-free thin pizza crust.
-I mix this entire recipe in my Kitchenaid Mixer; no kneading required.
+I mix this entire recipe in my Kitchenaid Mixer; no kneading is required.

-This is an easy thin crust pizza recipe for gluten-free folks.
+This is an easy thin-crust pizza recipe for gluten-free folks.
 It is a very thin, soft crust that blends especially well with pizza flavors.
-Leftovers are a perfect after school snack too.
+Leftovers are a perfect after-school snack too.

 GF Thin Pizza Crust Serves about 6